Barriers to Treatment

 Strategies for overcoming barriers

-To address these barriers specific steps need to be followed to incorporate clinical practice recommendations into local patient care.
+To address these barriers specific steps need to be followed to incorporate clinical practice recommendations into effective patient care.
 Ideally, interventions should be applied at both the patient and healthcare provider levels, and where applicable, the healthcare system.

 High-Impact Interventions in Asthma Management